josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/gdscript/gdscript_basics.md

 ### Registering named classes

-You can give your class a name to register it as a new type in Godot's editor.
+You can give your class a name to register it as a new type in Xogot's editor.
 For that, you use the `class_name` keyword.
 You can optionally use the `@icon` annotation with a path to an image, to use it as an icon.
 Your class will then appear with its new icon in the editor: